 If you’re thinking of buying a new carpet for your home, and are bamboozled by the various carpet materials, styles, and colours, this buying guide will answer your burning questions.

-How to buy carpet for your home
+How to buy good carpet for your home

 1. What is your preferred style or pile?
-And how much time do you want to spend maintaining the carpet?

 Pile refers to the carpet’s strands.
-Pile ranges from short to long, and affects how the carpet looks, feels, and its durability (check out our diagram of carpet pile types, below).
+It ranges from short to long, and affects how the carpet looks, feels, and its durability (check out our diagram of carpet pile types, below).
 Carpet with a long and deep pile (shag carpet) feels much softer than carpet with a short pile, but is harder to clean, so may not be suitable for those with children or pets.
 Similarly, wool carpets look and feel luxurious, but spillages need to be treated immediately to avoid permanent stains.

 2. What colour will match your home’s décor?